A few months ago, I was invited by a television station to discuss whether or not weaves are a sign that women are having an identity crisis.

 Not knowing your identity or defining who you are based on external circumstances are two of the most tragic things in life.

 If we don’t know who we are, then how can we not have an identity crisis?
 This is not about race or the hairstyles we chose to have.
 This is who we are as people, our highest and most inner person we were created to be.
 The inner you who radiates light, love, and grace.

-"For if anyone is a hearer of the word and not the doer, he is like a man who looks intently at his natural face in the mirror.
+"For if anyone is a hearer of the word and not a doer, he is like a man who looks intently at his natural face in the mirror.
 For he looks at himself and goes away and at once forgets what he looks like.
-But the one who looks into the perfect law, the law of liberty, and perseveres, being no hearer who forgets but a doer who acts, he will be blessed in his doing.
+But the one who looks into the perfect law, the law of liberty, and perseveres, being not a hearer who forgets but a doer who acts, he will be blessed in his doing," James 1: 23-25.

 I know that no one is perfect and we all make mistakes.
 Nevertheless, our actions reveal who we truly are inside.
 I am not ignorant of the fact that people can pretend to be someone they are not – that is also an identity crisis.

 If you believe that you are beautiful, you act like it.
 If you believe in your salvation, you live like it.
 If you believe you are loved, you rest in it.
 We believe that we have Christ’s Spirit in us, yet we don’t act like it.
 We learn every day how much God loves us, but we don’t live like loved people, we don’t treat ourselves as forgiven people, and we don’t live our lives as righteous people – we don’t know who we are.